-Meghan Butryn, PhD, is an associate professor in the Department of Psychology and a licensed clinical psychologist.
-She serves as Director of Research in the Center for Weight, Eating and Lifestyle Science (WELL Center) at Drexel, and Program Leader for Survivorship Research at Thomas Jefferson University’s Sidney Kimmel Cancer Center.
-Her research interests and expertise lie in weight management, physical activity promotion and dietary change.
-She specializes in developing and evaluating treatments for obesity, including those that are rooted in traditional and acceptance-based behavioral principles, and also conducts dissemination work related to both eating disorder and obesity prevention.
-Butryn has been funded as a principal investigator or co-investigator on 10 NIH-funded clinical trials in the areas of eating and weight.
-She has authored over 100 peer-reviewed manuscripts, co-authored two books, and edited one book.
-She serves as a standing member of the NIH PRDP study section, a member of the Scientific Review Committee and Publications Board for the Obesity Society, and an editorial board member for the journal Obesity Science & Practice.
-She also coordinates the faculty/first-year-undergraduate-student mentorship program in Drexel’s Department of Psychology.
+Meghan Butryn, PhD, is an associate professor in the Department of Psychological and Brain Sciences and a licensed clinical psychologist.
+She serves as Associate Head of the Department of Psychological and Brain Sciences and Director of Research in the Center for Weight, Eating and Lifestyle Science (WELL Center) at Drexel.
+She also is a Program Leader for Cancer Risk and Control at Jefferson’s Sidney Kimmel Cancer Center (of which Drexel is a consortium member).
+Her research interests and expertise lie in weight management, physical activity promotion, and dietary change.
+She specializes in developing and evaluating behavioral treatment and prevention programs for obesity.
+More recently, she has begun studying lifestyle modification during cancer prevention and survivorship.
+Butryn has been a principal investigator or co-investigator on 12 NIH-funded clinical trials.
+She has published over 120 peer-reviewed manuscripts, co-authored two books, and edited one book.
+She has served as a standing member of an NIH study section, is currently a member of the Scientific Review Committee for the Obesity Society, and is an editorial board member for the journal Obesity Science & Practice.
+She created and coordinates the faculty/first-year-undergraduate-student mentorship program in Drexel’s Department of Psychological and Brain Sciences.